ATGardner/atgardner.github.com/_posts/2014-03-25-trail-name-revisited.markdown

 However - a recent development in the field of optional trail names has led me to think again about adopting a new one.
 I present to you, the new contender - Mango.

 And here are the pros, in no specific order:

-# I love Mango.
+* I love Mango.
 Mostly because it is the best fruit ever.
 It also makes a mean [Lassi].

-# It's an anagram of my name (well, of "Noam G" - but I can try and go with "la Mango" as my "full trail name").
+* It's an anagram of my name (well, of "Noam G" - but I can try and go with "la Mango" as my "full trail name").

-# I can also say it derives from Man-(on-the)-Go, which is very far fetched and was completely by accident.
+* I can also say it derives from Man-(on-the)-Go, which is very far fetched and was completely by accident.
 But it does give it some extra points.

 So, back at square one.
 I suspect I won't declare a final winner until I actually land in San Diego.
 Maybe even only after I finish my hike (wherever that will be).

 _Update:_
 Another great reason:
-<iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/LTiGC7WPacw?list=PLcwsDEfiUSgvDXIxFVxYSIWhcy6tTOR55#t=498" width="560"></iframe>
+{% include youtubePlayer.html id="LTiGC7WPacw" params="start=498" %}

 [trail name]: http://pct14.blogspot.com/2014/01/trail-name-cunundrum.html
 [Lassi]: http://en.wikipedia.org/wiki/Lassi